Updated: October 27, 2025

 Workers' Compensation

-Required by law in most states if you have employees, this coverage pays medical bills and lost wages when workers get injured on the job.
-Even if you're a sole proprietor, some states require you to carry it, and client contracts often demand proof of coverage.
+Workers' compensation is required by law in most states if you have employees.
+Workers' comp pays medical bills and lost wages when workers get injured on the job.
+Even sole proprietors must carry coverage in some states, and client contracts often demand proof of coverage.

 blueCheckmark icon